ziyi-zhang-mark/javascript/js-understand-the-weird-parts.md

 **_Set the prototype using *extends*_**

-`extends` will set the prototype of the class(indeed it is a function)
+`extends` will set the prototype of the object(indeed it is a function)

 ```javascript
 class InformalPerson extends Person {